filipemarins/work-at-olist-front/README.md

 npm run test
 ```

-This will test all the methods from the component CreateAccount.
+This will test the methods from the webcomponent CreateAccount.

 ## Style guide